-- A customer did not know that transfers/fare receipts serve as POP.
-On certain commuter routes serving the Financial District in particular, many customers paying cash do not take a transfer/fare receipt if they do not need to actually transfer. - A customer did not know that they must retain POP when riding a bus, especially since there are no signage or voice announcements conveying the policy. - Seniors and youths did not present valid identification.
+- A customer did not know that they must retain POP when riding a bus, especially since there are no signage or voice announcements conveying the policy. - Seniors and youths did not present valid identification.
 Although the front of Senior and Youth Passes state "Proper ID required," many customers either did not have proper identification or did not present it, particularly on buses.